microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 Your instructor will guide you to proceed to the Activity below for hands-on exercises for SQL Server 2019 Data Virtualization.

-SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/04_DataVirtualization.md">Module 04 Data Virtualization of the SQL Server 2019 Lab</a> and proceed to Module 2.5 of this workshop SQL Server Linux and Containers. **Note**: The SQL Server 2019 lab has Next Steps.
+SELF-PACED USERS ONLY: If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Data Virtualization from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/04_DataVirtualization.md">Module Data Virtualization of the SQL Server 2019 Lab</a> and then proceed to Module 2.5 of this workshop SQL Server Linux and Containers. **Note**: The SQL Server 2019 lab has Next Steps.
 Do not follow those but read the introduction and come back to the next section of this workshop.

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Polybase in SQL Server 2019</b></h2>

-Proceed directly to the following Activities from **Module 04 Data Virtualization of the SQL Server 2019 Lab** for a hands-on exercise about Polybase in SQL Server 2019.
+Proceed directly to the following Activities from **Module Data Virtualization of the SQL Server 2019 Lab** for a hands-on exercise about Polybase in SQL Server 2019.
 When are you done with these activities come back to go to the next section as guided by your instructor.

 <dl>